The curious case of Matteo Brighi, once rated FIFA’s best player in the world

 Despite Chievo’s 18th-place finish, Brighi had recaptured some of his best form in that final campaign, and Roma handed him a new contract as he finally got to make his debut for the club at the start of the 2007-08 season.

-Gradually he continued to rediscover his mojo, and his form at the start of the 2008-09 season was so impressive he suddenly found himself back in contention for the Italy set-up, having failed to add to his solitary cap won six years previously.
+Gradually he continued to rediscover his mojo, and his form at the start of the following campaign was so impressive he suddenly found himself back in contention for the Italy set-up, having failed to add to his solitary cap won six years previously.

 Italy boss Marcelo Lippi spoke glowingly of Brighi but summed up his career by telling Il Romanista in 2008: “From the human point of view he is a splendid boy, and from the technical point of view he is one of those diligent midfielders that every trainer would want to have.